Captioning, Interpreting and Transcribing Services

 - Events sponsored by chartered student organizations - This includes programs, concerts, workshops, induction or recognition ceremonies, meetings, etc.

 - Special Events sponsored by colleges or departments within the university including conferences, guest lecturers, special performances, recognition ceremonies, celebrations, etc.

 Due to the limited availability of interpreters/transcribers, we use the following criteria for evaluating the priority of non-academic requests:

 - Initial request date - Early requests are given higher priority.
 Although Disability Services will make every attempt to fill requests for services, there is no guarantee for any request submitted less than five (5) business days prior to the event.

 - Promptness in providing necessary information is a factor in determining priority.
-Day and date of event, begin and end time, location, name of sponsor, name of contact person and phone number/e-mail address are all considered necessary information.
+Day and date of the event, begin and end time, location, name of the sponsor, name of the contact person and phone number/e-mail address are all considered necessary information.
 A copy of the program, conference brochure and related materials must be provided a.s.a.p.
 In the event of a theatrical performance, a copy of the script must be provided at least three weeks in advance.

-Guidelines for Determining the Need for Interpreting Services
+Determining the Need for Interpreting Services

 Event Planning Guidelines

 If it is certain that interpreters will be used during the program, include the ASL interpreting services symbol in promotional and registration materials.
 This will alert individuals who are deaf that this service will be provided.
 The following is suggested language to be used with this symbol:

 - Events with pre-registration: "Interpreting/Transcribing services will be provided upon request.
 Please contact [internal unit contact OR Tiffany Hedges, firstname.lastname@example.org] to request services."